Venezuelans brave COVID wing to bathe, feed sick loved ones | Federal News Network

 Suazo says how her father contracted the coronavirus is a mystery.

+A retired foreman at a clothing factory, with a big personality and undying love for his six children and 19 grandchildren, Gavino Suazo fell at home one night two years ago and hit his head.
+Despite a string of surgeries, he never regained speech and has been homebound.

-Gavino Suazo’s temperature recently soared and his body started to tremble.
+Then, recently, his temperature soared and his body started to tremble.
 Doctors diagnosed a lung infection and sent him to the COVID-19 wing at José Gregorio Hernández Hospital.

-Elena Suazo immediately sought and received approval from the hospital to care for him.
+Elena Suazo moved back to her parents’ home in the hills above the hospital to help out.
+Her father was too weak to sit up straight in a wheelchair when he entered the hospital; Suazo immediately sought and received approval from the hospital to care for him.

+Next, she needed protective gear.
+She had no money — as a cafeteria worker, Suazo earns a monthly wage of less than $2 — so her younger brother bought her one suit.
+Her son’s mother-in-law gave her a second, so she could go to the hospital twice a day.

+At first, she had nothing to cover her feet, so she used a discarded surgical gown to sew booties to go over her sandals.
+Suazo hand washes the clothing and hangs each item to dry on a patio clothesline.

 Hospital administrators denied requests by The Associated Press to enter.